AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/index.md

 <p id="requirements"> <br>
   <strong>Requirements:</strong> <br>
-   NB: The requirements are currently subject to change, pending the results of the initial feedback survey.
-We will inform you of the results. <br>
     It is preferable that participants bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   They should have a few specific software packages installed (listed on the <a href="setup">setup page</a>).  <br/>